 When you’re finished setting up your mail configuration, click Save.

-Your next step is to convert the search implementation from its default demo mode into a production-ready mode.
+Your next step for basic Liferay DXP configuration is to convert the search implementation from its default demo mode into a production-ready mode.